mytracontrol/mdf.js/packages/api/firehose/README.md

 - **Error Handling**: The module provides a robust error handling mechanism, allowing developers to define custom error handling strategies for different scenarios.
 - **Logging**: The module supports logging, enabling developers to track the pipeline’s execution and performance.
 - **Metrics**: The module provides metrics for monitoring pipeline performance, allowing developers to track data processing efficiency and identify bottlenecks.
-This metrics are offered in the Prometheus format, using the `prom-client` library.
+These metrics are offered in the Prometheus format, using the `prom-client` library.
-- **Multi-Threaded Processing**: The module supports multi-threaded processing, allowing developers to leverage the full potential of multi-core processors thanks to the **"@mdf.js/service-registry"** module.
+- **Multi-Threaded Processing**: The module supports multi-threaded processing, allowing developers to leverage the full potential of multi-core processors thanks to the **@mdf.js/service-registry** module.
 - **Tooling**: The module provides a set of tools to facilitate the creation of custom plugs and strategies, including a plug generator and a strategy generator.
-This plugs could be based in the **"@mdf.js** providers
+These plugs could be based on the **@mdf.js** providers.

 ## **Installation**